knorrie/network-examples/lxcbird/README.md

     Executing /usr/sbin/update-rc.d bird defaults
     Executing /usr/sbin/update-rc.d bird enable

+### BIRD logfile location

+Since there is no separate syslog process in the container, create a directory where we can point logging configuration to later:

+    root@birdbase:/# mkdir /var/log/bird
+    root@birdbase:/# chown bird: /var/log/bird

 ### IP forwarding

 For IP forwarding, make sure you uncomment `net.ipv4.ip_forward=1` and `net.ipv6.conf.all.forwarding=1` in sysctl.conf inside the container.